Missouri River Levels and Conditions

-When looking at a hydrograph of your favorite river gauge you will notice a couple of things.
+When looking at a forecast hydrograph of your favorite river gauge you will notice a couple of things.
 On the x-axis is the date and time of the gauge reading.
-On the left side of the y-axis is the river stage (displayed in feet) and on the right side of the y-axis is flow (displayed in kilo cubic feet per second).
+On the left side of the y-axis is the river stage (displayed in feet) and on the right side of the y-axis is flow (displayed in kilo cubic feet per second - not present at all locations).

 As you change from river gauge to river gauge, you will sometimes notice quite a difference in the stage height even though the gauges are relatively close together.
 This is because "0" stage for each location was selected somewhat randomly at some time in the past; the number has no direct relationship to the depth of the river or to the stage height at other gaging stations.
 Once you know which river level means what for your area it will be easier to correlate gauge height to river conditions.